Lake Placid, Florida

 Lake Placid is a town in Highlands County, Florida, United States.
 It is part of the Sebring, Florida Metropolitan Statistical Area.
 As of the 2020 census, the population was 2,360, up from 2,223 at the 2010 census.

-The town has two nicknames: "Town of Murals" and "Caladium Capital of the World".
+The town has two mottoes: "Town of Murals" and "Caladium Capital of the World".
 Lake Placid has 47 murals painted on buildings throughout the town, and 98 percent of the world's caladium bulbs come from Lake Placid.
 There are 14 caladium farms, spanning 1,200 acres, and these plants have been grown in the area since the 1940s.
 In 2013, Reader's Digest named Lake Placid America's Most Interesting Town.

 The town is home to the Lake Placid Tower, a closed concrete block observation tower that is 240 ft tall according to early sources or 270 ft tall according to late sources.
 However, government sources exclude a 270-foot height, allowing only a 240-foot height.

 History

-Lake Placid was formerly called "Lake Stearns" when it was chartered on December 1, 1925.
-Dr. Melvil Dewey, the inventor of the Dewey Decimal System, and the founder of the Lake Placid Club in Lake Placid, New York, proposed that Lake Stearns change its name to "Lake Placid."
-On April 29, 1927, the Lake Stearns Commissioners accepted Dr. Dewey's proposal.
+The area was first known as "Wicco" when the first recorded settler came in 1869, and later, in 1891, the first recorded homesteader arrived to the current town.
+But the population didn't grow significantly until 1912, when 75 homesteaders moved to the community, after the Enlarged Homestead Act of 1909, when the US Congress opened Florida lands and the Great Plains for homesteading.
+On February 5, 1919, once the first post office was built, the area was renamed "Lake Stearns", (after Marcellus Stearns, who was the U.S. Government Surveyor General at the time), because it was already the official name of the community's train stop for the Atlantic Coast Line Railroad.
+Thus, it was initially the "Town of Lake Stearns" when it was officially incorporated as a municipality on December 1, 1925.
+But at the suggestion of Dr. Melvil Dewey, the inventor of the Dewey Decimal System and the founder of the Lake Placid Club in Lake Placid, New York, he proposed that Lake Stearns change its name once again to "Lake Placid."
+On April 29, 1927, the Lake Stearns commissioners accepted Dr. Dewey's proposal.
 Subsequently, they submitted a request to the Florida State Legislature.
-On June 6, 1927, the community was chartered as the Town of Lake Placid.
+On June 6, 1927, the community was chartered as the current Town of Lake Placid.

 Geography

-The approximate coordinates for the Town of Lake Placid is located in central Highlands County at (27.29525, –81.37263).
+The Town of Lake Placid is located in central Highlands County.
 U.S. Route 27 passes through the town, leading north 16 mi to Sebring, the county seat, and south 58 mi to Clewiston.

 According to the United States Census Bureau, Lake Placid has a total area of 3.650 mi2, of which 3.599 mi2 are land and 0.051 mi2, or 1.4%, are water.